piskvorky/gensim/docs/src/about.rst

 Licensing
 ----------

-Gensim is licensed under the OSI-approved `GNU LGPL license <http://www.gnu.org/licenses/lgpl.html>`_.
+Gensim is licensed under the OSI-approved `GNU LGPLv2.1 license <http://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html>`_.
 This means that it's free for both personal and commercial use, but if you make any modification to gensim that you distribute to other people, you have to disclose the source code of these modifications.